etherparty/bike-challenge/README.md

 - Remove the credit functionnality from whithin the Bike.sol contract and move it to its own Token Contract

 - Dazzle us!

+## Submission

+Please submit the URL to your github repository to our hiring manager.

+Include in the email the answers to these questions:

+- How did you find the assignment?
+- How long did it take you to complete?
+- What would you have done differently?
+- Other comments?

 If you have any questions, please email `patrick@vanbex.com`